lawlz/PSToThePeople/README.md

 # Overview

-Working Repo for the Preso: 'Powershell to the People'
+Working Repo for the Preso: 'PowerShell to the People'

 ## PowerShell Lessons Learned from an InfoSec Guy